yuwang01/oculushello/README.md

 	* HMD pose tracking
 	* Keyboard input support for A-S-D-W view update

-If you find it helpful, please feel free to let me know at wang.yu@umbc.edu.
+# For any queries vist at
+	wang.yu@umbc.edu.